 Unlike many of its peers, Murray Energy was able to overcome the shrinking demand from utilities by focusing on exports.
 However, those shipments have shrank because of plunging prices overseas.

 US coal exports are estimated to have dropped to 20.9 million short tons in the third quarter, according to the US Energy Information Administration.
 That represents a 28% drop from the same period of 2018.
-The EIA expected coal exports to keep falling, slipping to 17.3 million by the end of 2020.
+The agency expects coal exports to keep falling, slipping to 17.3 million by the end of 2020.

 “International thermal coal prices have made exports unprofitable for most of 2019, leading to mine idling and deteriorating cash flows,” S&P Global Ratings analyst Vania Dimova wrote in a report this week.